JakDudley/Portfolio.1/TESTING.md

 ## Lighthouse Reports
 The below screenshots are for lighthouse reports for desktop but when I ran them for mobile they were the same or a little higher, I've chosen to display the desktop reports and lowest to show how I repaired them to increase the report.
 Throughout running my lighthouse reports it was reccomened that I display images in a WEBp format, after reading through an article I further understood that the use of WEBp provides better lossy and lossless compression for images on the web.
-To improve my audits i converted all of my images through [Convertio](https://convertio.co/png-webp/).
+To improve my audits I converted all of my images through [Convertio](https://convertio.co/png-webp/).
 ---

 **Home Page**